Funded by

 Social Enterprises’ sustainability/scalability is an ongoing challenge with several conflicts regarding the ideal formula toward this objective.
 Since this business model is expected to become an integral part of the economy of Europe in the subsequent years, the EMPOWER project aims at fostering sustainability and scalability of new and existing social enterprises and supporting young entrepreneurs through the development of new learning partnerships between the world of work and the world of youth provision.

-The project’s objectives are to:
+The project’s objectives were to:

 1. Build the capacity of front-line youth workers;